 Can I fight the tax imposed by the Department of Public Utilities (DPU)?

 People can fight the Department of Utilities from imposing a “pipeline tax” on our utilities bills by commenting on the dockets, signing petitions and attending hearings and rallies.
 See DPU for how to participate.

 - Become informed

 Attend the Greater Franklin 350 Massachusetts meetings the first and third Thursdays of the month at 7:00 PM at the First Universalist Society in Franklin, 262 Chestnut Street, Franklin, MA.
 And check out our resources page.
 Contact us.

 Contact us for the appropriate letter which we can email you.
-Fill it out, sign it, and hand it directly to surveyors when they arrive at your property or mail it to Spectra via Certified Mail, Return Receipt Requested: Cory Rivenburgh, Right-of-Way Project Manager,
+Fill it out, sign it, and hand it directly to surveyors when they arrive at your property or mail it to Enbridge via Certified Mail, Return Receipt Requested: Cory Rivenburgh, Right-of-Way Project Manager,

 Algonquin Gas Transmission LLC, 249 Vanderbilt Ave, Suite 100, Norwood, MA 02062.
 Also, make a copy for your records and send a copy to FERC: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street, NE, Room 1A, Washington, DC 20426.

 - Contact property owners and others in town

 Contact town leaders, the Board of Health and the Conservation Commission – see Contact Officials page